AndrewLim1990/AndrewLim1990.github.io/_posts/2017-01-21-simple-movie-recommender.md

 In this blog post, I'll be going through a toy example of how to make a recommendation system using a collaborative filtering algorithm.

 This blog post has been adapted from a lab exercise from the Stanford Machine Learning course on Coursera found [here](https://www.coursera.org/learn/machine-learning)

+All code and data can be found in [this github repository](https://github.com/AndrewLim1990/recommender_post)

 ## Problem Formulation: